National Bahá’í Review/Issue 91/Text

 The spirit has no more connection with the body after it departs, but as the body was once the temple of the spirit, we Bahá’ís are taught that it must be treated with respect.

-which you designate a percentage of your gross estate to be made payable to the Faith (in this way the relationship between your bequest to the Faith and your bequest to others remains constant regardless of the ultimate size of your estate); by a residuary gift in which you make specific bequests to provide for your family with residue or remainder of the estate being given to the Faith; a remainder interest in a testamentary trust, wherein you provide for a close member of your family who is in need of the income from your estate with the remainder upon his death to be given to the Faith.
+One of the primary objectives of your will is, of course, to meet personal obligations and responsibilities, but after providing for those with whom you have close ties, you may wish to give serious consideration to the needs of the Faith.
+There are many ways in which the Faith can be made a beneficiary in your will: a stated gift wherein you indicate a specific sum as a bequest to the Faith; a percentage gift in which you designate a percentage of your gross estate to be made payable to the Faith (in this way the relationship between your bequest to the Faith and your bequest to others remains constant regardless of the ultimate size of your estate); by a residuary gift in which you make specific bequests to provide for your family with residue or remainder of the estate being given to the Faith; a remainder interest in a testamentary trust, wherein you provide for a close member of your family who is in need of the income from your estate with the remainder upon his death to be given to the Faith.

 The above are just some of the possibilities.
-To provide a bequest of real property for the use of the National Spiritual Assembly describe the benefrciary in these terms: “The Trustees of the National Bahá’í Administrative Body Elected by the Baha’ is of the United States and Known as the National Spiritual Assembly of the Bahá’ís of the United States, whose headquarters are located in the Village of Wilmette, Cook County, Illinois”.
-The National Spiritual Assembly would appreciate receiving a copy for its confidential frles of all wills in which it is named a direct beneficiary.
+To provide a bequest of real property for the use of the National Spiritual Assembly describe the beneficiary in these terms: "The Trustees of the National Bahá’í Administrative Body Elected by the Bahá’ís of the United States and Known as the National Spiritual Assembly of the Bahá’ís of the United States, whose headquarters are located in the Village of Wilmette, Cook County, Illinois".

 Wills once made should be reviewed periodically, particularly if you move to a new state or if the existing will does not allow for changes in family or business circumstances.

-a written request for a Baha’r’ funeral; or a signed copy of a statement by yourself that you desire a Bahá’í’ funeral can be carried in your wallet or handbag.
+If you have any reason to believe that burial might take place before the provisions of your will are made known to the executor, you should give your Assembly a written request for a Bahá’í funeral; or a signed copy of a statement by yourself that you desire a Bahá’í funeral can be carried in your wallet or handbag.
 The statement should describe the requirements of Bahá’í burial.

 Because making a will is personal matter, any further questions you may have on this subject may be sent directly to the National Spiritual Assembly.